WinVector/data_algebra/Examples/Arrow/Arrow.md

-All three compositions are in fact the same arrow.
-I.e. the implement the same transform in the same way.
+All the compositions are in fact the same arrow, aswe can see by using it on data.

 ```python